How to Sue a Home Warranty Company: Small Claims Court Guide

 Many home warranty companies respond to demand letters with a low 'cash-out' settlement offer instead of actually repairing or replacing the item.
 These offers are often far below what repairs actually cost.
 Get independent contractor estimates before accepting any settlement.

 Send your demand letter via certified mail with return receipt so you have proof of delivery.
-Keep a copy for your records — you'll reference it in any subsequent legal action.
+Keep a copy for your records, since you'll reference it in any subsequent legal action.
 This step also supports your home warranty reimbursement claim by showing you made a formal, good-faith request.
+If your warranty company's denials follow a pattern, also review the steps to file a home warranty claim properly so you can document any procedural failures on their end.
+Some state consumer protection statutes, such as the Texas DTPA, require a separate 60-day notice before suit, so check your state rules before filing.

 Smart Savings Made Simple!